cuba-platform/translations/README.md

 - Open the XLS file and add a new column for your language next to the `default` column.
 Give it a title denoting the language, for example `zz`.

 - Translate messages in this column into your language.
-Leave hidden rows marked red as is.
+Leave hidden rows which are marked red as they are.

 - Write translated messages back into files: